 Beyond the Classroom

-The Fine Arts Center boasts two Art Galleries.
 The Galleries Curator schedules the Art Gallery Series, exhibitions by students and distinguished regional artists with shows changing throughout the academic year.

 Visiting artists often give gallery lectures or master classes to interested students and members of the FMU community.

 Faculty lead student art history tours to visit major museums and galleries including Atlanta, Baltimore, Washington, New York, Boston, London and Ecuador.
 There is no substitute for actually standing in the presence of historically significant art and architecture.

 Students have participated in community enhancement by painting murals and taking part in arts festivals.

 Visual Arts Alumni have gone on to successful graduate study and careers as